 We welcome interest from members who could strengthen our board of trustees or advisory panel.
 We are actively looking to increase the diversity of our board and advisory panel.

-A person who is interested in governance procedures and supporting the land trust and its trustees, and who would consider taking on the post of Society Secretary working with our full time Executive Manager.
+A person who is enjoys structure, attention to detail and doing things correctly, who would consider taking on the post of Society Secretary working with our full time Executive Manager.
+Training and support available.

 Our trustees have gained experience and knowledge through volunteering with us.
 Do not feel you have to be the housing expert, the planning expert, retrofit expert, social media expert (although they are helpful) etc. Enthusiasm, committing some time and team player are the foundations of a great trustee.